uQr/cordova-docs/getting-started/tutorial-ionic.md

 ![TypeScript error] (media/ionic-ts2304.png)

-  > **Note** If you are using TypeScript, you need to get an updated version of the file or the template to support the routing module.
+  > **Note** If you are using TypeScript, you need to get updated d.ts files or an updated version of the template to support the routing module.

 For Windows & Windows Phone 8.1: